 Smooth endoplasmic reticulum is a network of interconnected tubules, which are continuous with the rough endoplasmic reticulum.
 There are no ribosomes associated to its membrane, therefore it is named smooth, and the majority of proteins in this compartment comes from the rough endoplasmic reticulum domain.
 Smooth endoplasmic reticulum is abundant in those cells involved in lipid metabolism or detoxification, and is also an organelle for calcium storage.

 Salient functions of the smooth endoplasmic reticulum are:

-Cholesterol, which is synthesized in the smooth endoplasmic reticulum, is another important molecule for membranes, particularly for the plasma membrane.
-Cholesterol is transported by vesicles or molecular from the endoplasmic reticulum to the plasma membrane.
-A diverse set of transporters is the main way to move ergosterol from one membrane to another in yeasts (they have ergosterol instead of cholesterol).
+Cholesterol is mostly synthesized in the smooth endoplasmic reticulum.
+It is an important molecule for membranes, particularly for the plasma membrane.
+Cholesterol is transported by vesicles and molecular carriers from the endoplasmic reticulum to the plasma membrane (Figure 4).
+In yeasts, that have ergosterol in their membranes instead of cholesterol, the main mechanism to move ergosterol from the endoplasmic reticulum to the plasma membrane is a diverse set of transporters.
 This transport does not need ATP.

-Dephosphorylation of 6-phosphate glucose.
+Dephosphorylation of 6-phosphate glucose